-The population used to age-adjust the rates in this report is the 2000 U.S. standard population.
-1 On this website, the 2000 U.S. standard population is based on the proportion of the 2000 population in 19 specific age groups (younger than 1 year, 1-4 years, 5-9 years, 10-14 years, 15-19 years, ...
+The population used to age-adjust the rates in this report is the 2000 U.S. standard population. ^{1 2} In the USCS Data Visualizations tool, the 2000 U.S. standard population is based on the proportion of the 2000 population in 19 specific age groups (younger than 1 year, 1-4 years, 5-9 years, 10-14 years, 15-19 years, ...
 85 years and older); except for Puerto Rico, where it is based on 18 specific age groups (0-4 years, 5-9 years, 10-14 years, 15-19 years, ...
 85 years and older); the proportions of the 2000 population in these age groups serve as weights for calculating age-adjusted incidence and death rates.
-Cancer death rates on this website may differ slightly from those published by the National Center for Health Statistics (NCHS) because NCHS uses age groups as recommended by the U.S. Department of Health and Human Services in its adjustment of death rates.
+Cancer death rates in the USCS Data Visualizations tool may differ slightly from those published by the National Center for Health Statistics (NCHS) because NCHS uses age groups as recommended by the U.S. Department of Health and Human Services in its adjustment of death rates.
 In addition, the 2000 U.S. standard population weights are not race- or sex-specific, so they do not adjust for differences in race or sex distribution between geographic areas or populations being compared.
 They do, however, provide the basis for adjusting for differences in the age distributions across groups defined by sex, race, geography, or other categories.